CamFlow/camflow-dev/README.md

 ### 0.1.X

+* generalise access denial recording.
 * look at some form of automated testing.
-* support for Raspberry Pi / ARM
+* support for Raspberry Pi / ARM.

 ### 0.2.X